 A God I and My Ancestors Have Never Known

-The God I and my ancestors have known is indefinable, which is why I believe the Bible contradicts itself sometimes.
+The God I and my ancestors have known is infinite and indefinable, which is why I believe the Bible contradicts itself sometimes.
 There was not one author but many different authors, each trying to understand God the best they could.
 But at the end of the day, they were finite creatures trying to understand an infinite God.
 In a collection of writings like that, some apparent contradictions are inevitable.

 That being said, when I think of the God of my ancestors, I have found the Apostle’s Creed to be helpful as a starting point.
 There is God Almighty, maker of heaven and earth.
 There is Jesus Christ, his only son—only son—our Lord.
 There is the Holy Spirit.
 When the Holy Spirit speaks and acts, it will glorify Jesus Christ, not another (Jn 16:14).
 If you are not a Christian, what I’m saying may or may not mean anything to you.
 But if you are a Christian, whenever someone claims to speak in the name of God, God not only expects us to test them before we believe.
 God commanded it.
 With that in mind, should we believe something like this?